Jenyoike01/Jenyoike01/README.md

-- 👋 Hi, I’m @Jenyoike01
+- 👋 Hi, I’m Jeremy
-- 👀 I’m interested in ...
+- 👀 I’m interested in coxing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning app development and web development
-- 💞️ I’m looking to collaborate on building applications as well as creating softwares
+- 💞️ I’m looking to collaborate on building applications as well as creating functional websites
-- 📫 How to reach me ...
+- 📫 How to reach me jeremynyoike384@gmail.com

 <!---
 Jenyoike01/Jenyoike01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.